donotfuckme/kryonet/README.md

 ### KryoNet versus ?

-KryoNet makes the assumptions that it will only be used for client/server architectures and that it will be used on both sides of the network.
-Because KryoNet solves a specific problem, the KryoNet API can do so very elegantly.
+Because KryoNet solves a specific problem (a simple networking API with a powerful serialization solution), the KryoNet API can do so very elegantly.
+However, KryoNet makes the assumptions that it will only be used for client/server architectures and that it will be used on both sides of the network.
+For you to make an informed decision, here are some common alternatives to KryoNet:

+* [Netty](https://netty.io) is another popular networking framework.
+However, it does not offer a robust out-of-the-box serializing solution like KryoNet and seems to have a steeper learning curve.
+It also does not intrinsically support RMI.

-The [Apache MINA](http://mina.apache.org/) project is similar to KryoNet.
+* The [Apache MINA](http://mina.apache.org/) project is similar to KryoNet.
 MINA's API is lower level and a great deal more complicated.
 Even the simplest client/server will require a lot more code to be written.
-Furthermore, MINA is not integrated with a robust serialization framework and doesn't intrinsically support RMI.
+Furthermore, MINA is not integrated with a robust serialization framework and doesn't support RMI out-of-the-box.

+* [JRakNet](https://github.com/JRakNet/JRakNet) is a java port of the C++ networking engine [RakNet](https://github.com/facebookarchive/RakNet) and based on Netty.
+However, it has some shortcomings featurewise (no RMI, no serialization framework) and is a lot less flexible than other networking frameworks.

-The [PyroNet](https://code.google.com/p/pyronet/) project (discontinued) is a minimal layer over NIO.
+* [Discontinued] The [PyroNet](https://code.google.com/p/pyronet/) project is a minimal layer over NIO.
 It provides TCP networking similar to KryoNet, but without the higher level features.
 Priobit requires all network communication to occur on a single thread.

-The [Java Game Networking](http://code.google.com/p/jgn/) project (discontinued as well) is a higher level library similar to KryoNet.
+* [Disconitnued] The [Java Game Networking](http://code.google.com/p/jgn/) project is a higher level library similar to KryoNet.
 JGN does not have as simple of an API.

 ---